South Beach

 Good for: If you don’t know where to start with Miami’s ample beach offerings, start here.

 Why go?
-Lummus Park is your go-to for incredible views, clear water and a buzzy vibe, and your buddies will all be impressed you went there.
-That’s right, Lummus Park is famous.
+Spanning 5th to 15th Streets along Ocean Drive, Lummus Park is your go-to for incredible views, clear water and a buzzy vibe—and your buddies will all be impressed you went there.
+That’s right, Lummus Park made South Beach famous.
 It’s been the backdrop for multiple movies and TV shows, and it’s got that distinctly ’90s nostalgia about it.
+It's also home to major Miami Beach events like Art Basel Miami Beach satellite fairs, Miami Design Preservation League’s Art Deco Weekend, the Hyundai Air & Sea Show and the South Beach Wine & Food Festival’s Grand Tasting Village.

 Advertising

-Good for: This beach sits at the very bottom of Miami Beach, and is great for families in particular.
+Good for: This urban park sits at the very bottom of Miami Beach and is great for up-close views of the cruise ships sailing in and out, epic sunsets and a family-friendly day on the water.

 Why go?
-There’s a picnic area, a playground, and plenty of spots for going crabbing, as well as the 450-foot-long pier itself.
-When you and the kids get a little hungry, check out the iconic Joe’s Take Away for the freshest seafood for your beach picnic.
+There’s a picnic area, a playground and plenty of spots for going crabbing, as well as a 450-foot-long pier.
+When you and the kids get a little hungry, check out the historic Joe’s Take Away for the freshest seafood for your beach picnic.
+If you’re sans children, a sunset cocktail at Smith & Wollensky's iconic outdoor bar may be in order.
 And be sure to stop by Nikki Beach next door for the softest day beds and possible celebrity sightings.

 Go on an Art Deco bike tour of Miami.